8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

 ### Importing the Schema

-With the front-end application setup, we now need to provision the backend.
-At the root of this repo you should find a `chat-schema.json` file.
+With the front-end application setup, we now need to set up the backend.
+At the root of this directory, you should find a `chat-schema.json` file.
 To import it to the workspace, we'll simply need to install and authenticate the 8base command line and then import the schema file.

 ```sh
 # Install 8base CLI